Clay Pigeons: Plot

-In a field in Montana Clay Bidwell's best friend Earl dies by suicide after confronting Clay over the ongoing affair he had been having with Earl's wife Amanda.
-Having just found out, he was distraught and wanted to make it look like Clay had murdered him so he turns the gun on himself.
+In a field in Montana, Clay Bidwell's best friend Earl, dies by suicide after confronting Clay over the ongoing affair he had been having with Earl's wife Amanda.
+Earl, having just found out, was distraught and wanted to make it look like Clay had murdered him so he turns the gun on himself.

-Rushing back to town, Clay seeks help from Amanda to cover it up but she refuses to help as she doesn't want everyone knowing about the affair.
-With difficulty, he manages to get the body into his pickup and get it to seem like Earl drove it down the incline, where it crashed and burned.
+Rushing back to town, Clay seeks help from Amanda to cover it up but she refuses; she doesn't want everyone knowing about her affair with Clay.
+With great difficulty, Clay manages to get Earl's body into Earl's pickup truck and create the appearance that Earl drove it down an incline, where it crashed and burned.

-A short time after the funeral, Clay arrives home to find an unapologetic, half-naked Amanda pressing him to continue with their affair as if nothing has happened.
-Feeling guilty, Clay now resists Amanda's advances when she throws herself at him.
+A short time after Earl's funeral, Clay arrives home to find an indifferent, half-naked Amanda pressing him to continue with their affair as if nothing has happened.
+Feeling guilty, Clay resists Amanda's advances when she throws herself at him.
 Clay inadvertently befriends a man named Lester Long in the bar, who witnesses Amanda's behavior.

 A jealous Amanda kills Gloria, a waitress Clay briefly dates.
 While they are making love, Amanda convinces Clay not to report the murder.
 He dumps Gloria's body in the lake, and the next day Clay and Lester go fishing.
 A body floats to the surface which Clay can only assume is Gloria.
 Lester asks him to report it on his own so he isn't late for work.

-Later on, Clay comes across Lester at his ex's place.
-Lester spends the whole day with Amanda, at the end of which he stabs her several times.
-Unbeknownst to Clay, he happens to be a serial killer.
+Later on, Clay comes across Lester at his Amanda's place.
+Lester subsequently spends the whole day with Amanda, at the end of which he stabs her several times.
+Unbeknownst to Clay, Lester is a serial killer.
 The following morning, Clay follows police cruisers to Amanda's and finds out she's been stabbed to death.